A Fund for Grimsby, shaped by the people of Grimsby.

-Apply for up to £10,000 for local ideas that are ready to test, start or spark something new.
+Up to £10,000 available for local ideas that are ready to test, start or spark something new.

-For ideas, organisations or partnerships that need support to become stronger, more sustainable or ready for a bigger next step.
+For ideas, organisations or partnerships that need support to become stronger, more sustainable or ready for the next step.

 For larger projects that can create long-term value for Grimsby, including work linked to buildings, spaces, nature, energy or wider place change.